Where: The Distillery District

 For artists, it’s a chance to play with the medium of light and how it can be manipulated and transformed.
 For visitors, it’s a way to see incredible art outside for free.
 Last year’s exhibits showed off work by American, Canadian, German and Swedish artists (to list a few).

 Dates: February 13 to March 29, 2020

-Much like the Ice Breakers on the Waterfront, the Beaches Winter Stations is all about celebrating and enjoying the beaches of Lake Ontario in the colder months, and it is truly one of the best parts of winter in the city.
+The Beaches Winter Stations are all about celebrating and enjoying the beaches of Lake Ontario in the colder months, and it is truly one of the best parts of winter in the city.